sUNC-Utilities/docs.sunc.su/docs/Closures/islclosure.md

 # `islclosure`

-`#!luau islclosure` checks whether a given function is a Lua closure or not.
+`#!luau islclosure` checks whether a given function is a Luau closure or not.

 ```luau
 function islclosure(func: (...any) -> (...any)): boolean